-OLA Junior School welcomes children aged 3 – 11.
-The youngest members of our community join our Early Years Department.
+OLA Junior School welcomes children aged 7 – 11.
 We are a small school, which means that each child is known and valued by the other members of our community.
 The children are members of house groups and ‘buddy families’, mixed age groups of three or four children who help each other in the playground and for special events such as Christmas Dinner and the Easter Egg Hunt.
 We are renowned for our outstanding pastoral care –something that the staff are justifiably proud of.
 The result is happy children who feel safe and make excellent progress in their learning.

 In the Sixth Form, students usually take three A Levels, or four with Further Maths.
 Each year a group of Lower Sixth students complement their A Level studies by working towards the Extended Project Qualification (EPQ).
 This gives them the chance to research a topic of their choice, enabling them to develop their research skills in preparation for university study.
 Many clubs and societies are on offer and pupils participate with notable success in both the Duke of Edinburgh’s Award and Young Enterprise Scheme.

 Physical Education/Games are a key part of the timetable for all students.
 As well as the traditional range of sports, such as football, cricket and rugby, students can choose as they go up the school to participate in activities such as aerobics, body combat, fencing, judo and ice-skating.
-Our 25m swimming pool is a wonderful resource at the heart of the school and popular and well-used by all.
+Our 25m swimming pool is a wonderful resource at the heart of the school and popular and well-used by all age groups in the school.
 As well as the pool, facilities at OLA include a Sports Hall, multi-use games area, tennis and netball courts and a sports field for rugby and football.
 We use other local facilities close to the school for cricket and hockey.